microsoft/EasyRepro/README.md

 Although we don't have specific commands to cover the above funcationality, we have generic commands that will allow you to still interact with those features.

 ## Known Issues #
-- Edge Browser is currently not supported due to known bug that is planned for future release.
+- Microsoft Edge Browser, based on Chromium, is currently not supported.
 - Firefox has sometimes been inconsistent with testing results.
 The click command is inconsistent.
 This is a known issue and has been reported to that team that manages that driver.
 - IE Driver has a 32-bit version and a 64-bit version.
 If you're using the 32-bit version on 64-bit windows with 64-bit IE then the driver will not work as intended.
 Use the appropriate version of IE Driver with the specific version of IE.